oscbyspro/Ultimathnum/README.md

 division is trivial and that infinite-by-infinite division is at most one subtraction.
 The only weird case is infinite-by-finite division because the proper computation requires infinite memory.
-So, in this case, we just let the algorithm run and mark it as an error unless the divisor is one.
+So, in this case, we just let the algorithm run and mark it as an error.
 This yields results similar to signed division.

 ```swift
 dividend == divisor &* quotient &+ remainder // for all binary integers